JayTWWM/Location-Working-in-FLutter/README.md

 # Location

-A flutter project to acess loaction and its other function.
+A flutter project to access location and its other functions.